aengl/cocoon-demo/README.md

 ### [Luna](https://www.luna-lang.org)

 What makes Luna special is that it is a functional language that has a visual mapping.
 If the prospect of writing Haskell-like code that can also be represented and edited in a visual way excites you, have a look at this impressive project.
-(If you're more of an OO-kind of person, check out [Julia](https://julialang.org) instead).
+(If you're more of an OO kind of person, check out [Julia](https://julialang.org) instead).
 Although it is worth noting that Cocoon can be extended using [elm](https://elm-lang.org), [Reason](https://reasonml.github.io) or any other language that can compile to JS.

 ## Using Cocoon